Jerl92/nanosupport/readme.txt

 **No** 3rd party support ticketing system required, **no** external site/API dependency, **simply** create your own fully featured Support Center within your WordPress environment, and take your support into the next level.

-It has built-in **Knowledgebase** that is integrated to put generalized information for public acknowledgement.
+It has built-in Knowledgebase that is integrated to put generalized information for public acknowledgement.

 = What is it? =

 The plugin is to provide support to your users - the users those are taking product or services from you.
 So the plugin provides a manageable communication privately in between you and your that specific user only.
 Visit the 'Installation' tab for more details on how to use the plugin.

-= Extend NanoSupport =

-* [**Knowledgebase Search**](https://creativemarket.com/nanodesigns/3461090-NanoSupport-Knowledgebase-Search?ref=nswporg) &mdash; Search the Knowledgebase documents separately and suggest users from the Knowledgebase documents while submitting a new ticket.

 = Features =

 * OnActivation setup
-* Smart templating for nice theme and third party plugins support
+* Smart templating for nice theme support
 * Smartly designed Support Center
 * Completely Private ticketing
 * Ticket submission with registration